 On Keto, you will likely drink more water since it is dispelled so quickly.
 When this happens, electrolytes are excreted through your urine and it’s VERY important to replenish them.
 Use broth and liberally salt your food (even your water if you like).

 This one is very important.
 Remember, you are human.
 Changing from a lifestyle of processed junk and no exercise to a completely Keto and active lifestyle are opposite ends of the extremes.
 Choose one or the other to focus on first.
 You don’t want to get burnt out in such a small amount of time.

 4. Not giving fat adaption the time it takes

-The first week will most likely leave you feeling like or producing a lot of shit.
+The first week will most likely leave you feeling pretty low as you adjust to life without carbs.
 But give it time, it really works.
-At first, your body isn’t used to influx in fat and might cause diarrhea or constipation.
-Over time it will regulate.
-For some people, fiber supplements help but they didn’t help me at all because of my IBS.
-Do you have IBS?
-Check out this post.
+At first, your body might not be used to the influx in fat and might cause diarrhea or constipation.
+Over time your body will regulate.
+For some people, fiber supplements help but they didn’t help me because of my IBS-D.

-Fat adaption can take up to a month until it actually happens.
-Many people experience a burst in energy, feelings of euphoria and of course, fat loss.
-Your pee will start to smell and you might develop a very metallic taste in your mouth but don’t be alarmed.
+Fat adaption can take anywhere from 2 weeks to a month.
+Many experience a burst in energy, feelings of euphoria and noticeably less bloating and/or inflammation.
+Your urine may start to smell and a metallic taste may develop in your mouth, but don’t be alarmed.
 IT’S WORKING.

 5. Not tracking (at least initially)